durandaltheta/cpp_template_workshop/lambda_primer.md

 object_name = [capture0, ..., captureN](arg0, ..., argN){ statement0; ...; statmentN; };
 ```

-Lambdas can be invoked using parenthesis '()' with their required arguments.
+Lambdas can be invoked using parenthesis `()` with their required arguments.
 What this might look like in example code:
 ```
 #include <functional>
 #include <iostream>

-int main(int argc, char** argv) {
+int main() {
     // the "auto" keyword can be used here instead for my_lambda's type std::function<int(int,int)> my_lambda = [](int a, int b){ return a + b; };